mcsearchin/PencilKata-Groovy/README.md

 I want a pencil eraser to eventually wear out
 so that I can sell more pencils*

 When a pencil is created, it can be provided with a value for eraser durability.
 For simplicity, all characters except for white space should degrade the eraser by a value of one.
-Text should be erased in the opposite of order it was written.
+Text should be erased in the opposite order it was written.
 Once the eraser durability is zero, the eraser is worn out and can no longer erase.

 Thus if a pencil's eraser has remaining durability of three, and it is instructed to erase the word "Bill" from "Buffalo Bill", then the text remaining on the paper is "Buffalo B&nbsp;&nbsp;&nbsp;".